-A statement in the neighbouring Southern IFCA 2013 - 2014 Annual Report is also relevant to D&S: "Budgets and reserves are coming under increasing pressure due to a variety of factors, not least that the EU Commission and Defra require IFCAs to use their own budgets to obtain newly imposed tools i.e. Omega gauges.
+However, as stated in the SIFCA 2013 - 2014 Annual Report, "Budgets and reserves are coming under increasing pressure due to a variety of factors, not least that the EU Commission and Defra require IFCAs to use their own budgets to obtain newly imposed tools i.e. Omega gauges.
 New powers, duties and obligations under MaCAA have raised expectation levels of some sectors to unattainable levels.
 This expectation has to be managed by prioritising the Authority's activities and being proactive in explaining this prioritisation".